TeamRegio/EpiRegioDB/docs/UseCases.rst

 3. When you have multiple IDs or symbols to search, separate them by comma in the input field or create a csv- or txt-file and upload it.
 All of the commonly used separators are being recognized.
 A combination of both, the input field and the uploaded file, is not implemented.

 4. Choosing cell types/tissues: Start typing in the field *Filter for cell types/tissues:* the cell types of your interest, and suggesstions of available cell types matching your query will appear.
 To select a cell type, click on the button on the right.
 Cell types you write but do not select via a button click will not be considered for the query.
 To deselect click again on the button below *Currently selected:*.
-If your cell type does not appear, have a look at :ref:`Available cell and tissue types` section and see whether you can find it there.
-The *Cell type score* and *Cell type DNase signal* of the REMs associated with your chosen genes will be added as columns to the output table for all cell types you selected.
-Once you selected a cell type/tissue, a new input field will appear, which gives the option to choose an activity threshold.
+If your cell type does not appear, have a look at the :ref:`Available cell and tissue types` section and see whether you can find it there.
+Once you selected a cell type, a new input field will appear, which gives the option to choose an activity threshold.
 This threshold refers to the DNase activity of the REMs in the cell types/tissues.
 Only REMs that exceed the threshold in **ALL** of the cell types you selected will be shown in the output table.
 Leave the field empty to get back all REMs independent of their activity.

 .. image:: ./images/geneQuery_cellTypes.png
   :width: 800
   :alt: Cell type/tissue selection

 5. The result page shows the information based on your query settings.
 All the REMs associated to your queried genes are listed with their location, their *Predicted function*, the *Model score*, the REM cluster they are belonging to and their activity in the cell types you selected.
 The *Model score* indicates how important a REM is for its associated gene over all cell types.
 The higher the value, the more important the REM is.
 The next column *Cluster of REMs (CREM) ID* contains the ID of the cluster this REM is contained in.
 A cluster of REMs consists of all the REMs that overlap by at least 1 bp.
 Click on a CREM ID to get to a table with all REMs of this CREM.
 We provide a more detailed description of CREMs `here <https://epiregiodb.readthedocs.io/en/latest/Description.html#cluster-of-regulatory-elements>`_.
-If you selected cell types in your query, the *Cell type score* and the *Cell type activity* of the REMs in these cell types will be shown as average over all the samples n in the database.
+If you selected cell types in your query, the *Cell type score* and the *Cell type activity* of the REMs in these cell types will be shown as average over all the samples n in the database (for each cell type separately, not averaged over all cell types).
 The *Cell type score* is the absolute product of the regression coefficient and the DNase activity, indicating how important a REM is in this cell type.
-The higher the value, the higher the REMs expected contribution to its gene's expression in this cell type. *Cell type activity* is the DNase signal alone.
-You can export the table as xls-, csv- or pdf-file.
-For more details on the genes you queried, click on the link at the top of the table.
+The higher the value, the higher the REMs expected contribution to its gene's expression in this cell type. *Cell type activity* is the DNase signal alone, indicating the chromatin accessibility in the REM region.
+If you need some more information on the genes themselves, click on the *Gene ID* to get to the respective Ensembl web page.
+By clicking on the *Gene symbol* you will receive a table with all REMs that are associated to the clicked gene.
+To see the REM region in the `UCSC Genome Browser <https://genome.ucsc.edu/>`_ click on the chromosome entry.
+Another option is to use the 'Functional enrichment analysis' button to perform an analysis of all genes in the table with `g:Profiler <https://biit.cs.ut.ee/gprofiler/gost>`_ on default settings.
+You can export the table as xls- or csv-file.
+The downloaded file's name is adapted to your query and contains the date as well as the current version of the website.

 .. image:: ./images/0804GeneQueryOutput.png
   :alt: Gene Query output